 Shingles – One million Americans acquire shingles each year, and up to half of those who get it or at least 60 and over.
 TO prevent or minimize possible exposure to this chronic and extremely painful rash, the Zoster vaccine is recommended.
 Seniors who may have already had or been exposed to shingles should be vaccinated to avoid the possibility of future outbreaks.

 Aging adults who have home care services will usually have a better chance of staying up-to-date on their vaccinations.
 Professional home care services work to ensure that your aging loved ones receive the medical care they need and the vaccinations that could potentially save their life.
-If you would like to receive our home care services that can benefit your loved one in many ways, contact us today!
-We also offer a free home safety evaluation to residents livng in Tucson, AZ
+If you would like to receive our home care services that can benefit your loved one in many ways, contact Total Care Connections today, the home and memory care Phoenix, AZ leaders to set up a free home safety evaluation.